-Through Remote Alert, a panel pushes relevant status information.
+Through Remote Alert, a panel pushes relevant status information to the Remote Portal.
 Transferred data are analyzed with Remote Alert.
-In case of an unexpected event, the user will be informed via E-Mail about the received alerts.
+In case of an unexpected event, the user will be informed via SMS and/or E-Mail about the received alerts.
 Remote Alert is also available for Private Secure Network.